khonsulabs/modalcell/README.md

 [![Live Build Status](https://img.shields.io/github/actions/workflow/status/khonsulabs/modalcell/rust.yml?branch=main)](https://github.com/khonsulabs/modalcell/actions?query=workflow:Tests)
 [![Documentation for `main` branch](https://img.shields.io/badge/docs-main-informational)](https://khonsulabs.github.io/modalcell/main/modalcell/)

+**This crate is considered experimental.
+It contains unsafe code that the author is fairly confident in, but the crate author is seeking feedback on its approach to safety.**

 ModalCell provides an approach for using Rust's borrow checker to enforce access to a value via an associated mode.
+This crate decouples permissions from data, but unlike many existing [`GhostCell`](https://github.com/matthieu-m/ghost-cell)-like crates, this crate splits permissions into two modes: exclusive access and shared.

 Consider this example: